Flexasaurusrex/art-claps/README.md

-# Art Claps - Support Artists on Farcaster
+# Art Claps - Support Your Favorite Artists on Farcaster

 A INSANE SocialFi platform that rewards community members for supporting and discovering artists on Farcaster.